 For years, Chinese companies have been among the top 10 foreign direct investors in Flanders – and Lingang’s investment project only adds to this trend:

 While Brussels Airport is becoming a hub for Chinese cargo flights with operations by Sichuan Airlines and Longhao Airlines, the Port of Zeebrugge is truly a gateway to Europe for Chinese maritime flows with the presence now of both China Cosco Shipping and Lingang Overseas Industrial Park.
-It is a sign of the expanding role of Flanders in the One Belt, One Road initiative.
+It is a sign of the expanding role of Flanders in the Belt and Road Initiative (#BRI).

 This investment project is of an unprecedented scale and forms the perfect addition to the CSP deep-sea container platform and our excellent hinterland connections.
 It’s a wonderful example of a win-win cooperation between China and Europe.